James Gillray: The art of caricature

 His contemporary political influence is borne witness to in a letter from Lord Bateman, dated 3 November 1798.
 "The Opposition", he writes to Gillray, "are as low as we can wish them.
 You have been of infinite service in lowering them, and making them ridiculous."
 Gillray's extraordinary industry may be inferred from the fact that nearly 1000 caricatures have been attributed to him; while some consider him the author of as many as 1600 or 1700.
 According to the Encyclopædia Britannica Eleventh Edition, "Gillray is as invaluable to the student of English manners as to the political student, attacking the social follies of the time with scathing satire; and nothing escapes his notice, not even a trifling change of fashion in dress.
 The great tact Gillray displays in hitting on the ludicrous side of any subject is only equalled by the exquisite finish of his sketches—the finest of which reach an epic grandeur and Miltonic sublimity of conception."

 Gillray's caricatures are generally divided into two classes, the political series and the social, though it is important not to attribute to the term "series" any concept of continuity or completeness.
 The political caricatures comprise an important and invaluable component of the history extant of the latter part of the reign of George III.
 They were circulated not only in Britain but also throughout Europe, and exerted a powerful influence both in Britain and abroad.
 In the political prints, George III, George's wife Queen Charlotte, the Prince of Wales (later prince regent, then King George IV), Fox, Pitt the Younger, Burke and Napoleon Bonaparte are the most prominent figures.
+Towards the end of his life, Napoleon bemoaned that Gillray's caricatures of him as unusually short “did more than all the armies of Europe to bring me down.”

 In 1788, appeared two fine caricatures by Gillray.
 Blood on Thunder fording the Red Sea represents Lord Thurlow carrying Warren Hastings through a sea of gore: Hastings looks very comfortable, and is carrying two large bags of money.
 Market-Day pictures the ministerialists of the time as cattle for sale.